satyakonmsft/skype-docs/Skype/UCWA/RegisteringYourApplicationInAzureAD.md

 ---
-title: Registering your application in Azure AD with the Azure Management Portal process
+title: Registering your application in Azure AD with the Azure Management Portal
 ---
 # Registering your application in Azure AD with the Azure Management Portal
 Learn how to register your application with Azure AD.